 Sambo was originally developed for the Soviet military as a means of unarmed combat in the 1920s.
 It was designed for real combat where the main goal is to quickly neutralize the enemy.
 Practitioners of Sambo carry this aggressive approach both in a self-defense scenario and in competition.
 Sambo was not initially created to be a sports martial art, despite having a sports version in later years.

 The concept and training methods revolve around techniques from various martial arts such as:

 - All styles of wrestling (folkstyle, freestyle, Catch wrestling etc)

 BJJ is a self-defense martial art developed by the Gracie family in the 1920s.
 Most of its techniques come from judo, with the emphasis being on takedowns, throws, and advanced ground fighting.
 The modern practice is oriented more toward competition and teaching you how to win matches.

-- Sports Sambo —Many of its moves are derived from Judo and wrestling.
+- Sport Sambo —Many of its moves are derived from Judo and wrestling.
 This version is all about grappling on the ground.
 There are no chokeholds or striking.